SDC-Interactive/Airsoft-Range-Public/README.md

 # Airsoft Range Public

-This is the public github for Airsoft Range offical assets maybe uploaded here
+This is the public github for Airsoft Range offical assets will be uploaded here
 # Source code is never uploaded to this repo